NithinKalidas/Appian/Generic.md

  * Long-running AI Skill execution — New option to execute generative-AI tasks in “Long Running” mode (for large inputs/responses) so you don’t hit timeout issues.
  * New a!genAiModels() function — Helps you dynamically get the list of available AI models and lets you build more flexible AI-enabled solutions.

-## 51. What is AI skill types and use cases?
+## 50. What is AI skill types and use cases?
-Prompt - Text, EML File, PDF, Jpeg, TIFF, PNG
+ * Prompt - Text, EML File, PDF, Jpeg, TIFF, PNG
-IDP - PDF, Jpeg, TIFF, PNG
+ * IDP - PDF, Jpeg, TIFF, PNG
-ML - PDF, EML
+ * ML - PDF, EML

-## 52. Types of AI Skill ?
+## 51. Types of AI Skill ?
-Document Classification
+ * Document Classification
-Document Extraction
+ * Document Extraction
-Email Classification
+ * Email Classification

-## 53. What are the AI Components, What AI Model does Appian Use?
+## 52. What are the AI Components, What AI Model does Appian Use?
 Anthropic AI is earlier used, Now In Appian we can able to use {"Claude 3 Haiku", "Claude 3.5 Sonnet", "Claude 3.7 Sonnet", "Claude Sonnet 4", "Claude Sonnet 4.5", "Claude Haiku 4.5"}

-## 54. What is Agile\Waterfall method?
+## 53. What is Agile\Waterfall method?
  * Agile: Agile is an iterative and incremental development methodology.
 Work is delivered in small cycles (Sprints) with continuous feedback.
  * Waterfall: Waterfall is a linear and sequential project development model.
 Each phase must be completed fully before moving to the next.

-## 55. What is Sprint duration and Sprint velocity?
+## 54. What is Sprint duration and Sprint velocity?
  * Sprint Duration: A Sprint is a fixed time period in Agile (mainly Scrum) during which the team works to complete a set of user stories.
  * Sprint Velocity: Sprint Velocity is the measure of work done by a team in a sprint.

-## 56. How to create new schema for appian what permission would require for that?
-When connected with database schema, We can select the database